-After being involved as an engagement partner, the CEO attended meetings to report audit results to representative directors etc. of some audited companies during periods when he / she was no longer involved as an engagement partner due to the number of years he / she had been continuously involved.
+After being involved as an engagement partner, CEO attended meetings to report audit results to representative directors etc. of some audited companies during periods when he / she was no longer involved as an engagement partner due to the number of years he / she had been continuously involved.

-However, despite being aware of this fact, the person in charge of independence did not consider the CEO's attendance at such meetings from the perspective of independence.
+However, despite being aware of this fact, the person in charge of independence did not examine whether CEO's attendance at the meeting to report audit results had a direct impact on the results of audit engagements or other matters from the perspective of independence.